We love you, Harry-High-Pants!

 Besides, the focus now as it is for many adults of advanced years, is less on how they look in their clothes, than on more pertinent issues such as the managing of increasingly frequent health issues, the price of bread or more essentially… what the weather is doing tomorrow.

 No!
 Of course you can’t actually determine a man’s age based solely on how up-lifted he prefers to position his trousers!

-Why, to do so would be the beginnings of a slippery discriminatory slope found insulting by older adults (the blokes in particular) – which thankfully nowadays, is considered quite unsavoury.
+Why, to do so would be the beginnings of a slippery discriminatory slope found insulting by most older adults (the blokes in particular) and which nowadays, is considered quite unsavoury.
 However, for those of you playing along at home, it’s certainly easy to spot the more senior boys when they do yank ’em up so excessively.
 Out and about in the community, bustling along with great purpose and leaving no room for doubt that the higher the pant – the more important their mission.